 We have all been in reviews where a manager pulls one number off the operating report or dashboard and takes everyone to the woodshed.
-What does one number really tell us?
+What does one data point really tell us?

 Think of a reading on another dashboard: For example, let’s say a speedometer reads “55 miles per hour”.
 Is that good or bad?

-Obviously, that is impossible to say, based on just that information: Is the vehicle on an empty freeway or a school zone?
+That is impossible to say, based on just that information: Is the vehicle on an empty freeway or a school zone?
 Are the roads dry or icy?
-Is the car well-maintained, or are the bald tires held onto the rims with duct tape?
+Is the car well-maintained, or are bald tires held onto the rims with duct tape?
 Is this even a car, or is it an A321 36,000 feet over the Atlantic?

-Management dashboards are most valuable in context, for that very reason.
+Management dashboards are valuable only in context.
 Measurements work best when viewed as trends, and in overall systems.